 Boards must ensure that when the Choices case is closed and the customer is not in any work, training or education activity, an Activity Interruption record must be entered on the child care case management system.
 The Activity Interruption start date should immediately follow the Choices case closure.

-Boards must also be aware that a customer who has been sanctioned, but whose Choices case remains open, is considered to be in an employment/training activity as long as the Choices case is open.
+Boards must also inform staff members that a customer who has been sanctioned, but whose Choices case remains open, is considered to be in an employment/training activity as long as the Choices case is open.

 D-301.d: Notice of Choices Case Closure